 Do you want to attract more customers?
 Would you like to share more about your story?
 Whatever your goals are, you can always structure your content to help you achieve them.

 This is our favorite task – the creative part.
 And, it just entails thinking about social media post ideas and then writing down anything and everything in your head.
-A suggestion made to use before was to voice record our ideas – that way we didn’t struggle getting them out onto paper.
+A suggestion made to us in past, was to voice record our ideas – that way we didn’t struggle getting them out onto paper.

 Step Two: Time to get Organized.

-Take a moment to peek back at your brain dump activity.
+Take a moment to peek back at your brainstorm activity.
 Cross off any ideas that just won’t work with the main topics you generally cover.
-Then, look at your current goals, and cross off any of your ideas that aren’t going to help you crush them.
+Then, look at your current goals and cross off any of your ideas that aren’t going to help you crush them.

 Main Topic categories may include;